 Building renovation

-Improving the energy efficiency of an existing hotel by upgrading the insulation of its roof and facades is a challenging task.
-This measure requires a significant investment and may not be as profitable as other energy efficiency measures, such as renovating heating or cooling units.
+Improving the EE of an existing hotel by upgrading the insulation of its roof and facades is a challenging task.
+This measure requires a significant investment and may not be as profitable as other EEMs/ECMs, such as renovating heating or cooling units.
 Furthermore, the hotel's business may be impacted as rooms undergoing renovation will need to remain closed for a certain period.
 This measure is not very popular and there is a lack of data on cost estimates in the Egyptian context.
-Our proposal for improving energy efficiency is to replace single glazed windows with double glazed windows, which nearly doubles the insulation.
+Our proposal for improving EE is to replace single glazed windows with double glazed windows, which nearly doubles the insulation.

 Building Management system